-Installed Versions

-Ensure that all your agents have the same version as the installed SAPGUI client.
+Installed Versions: Ensure that all your agents have the same version as the installed SAPGUI client.
 The SAPGUI scripting API needs to be installed on all agents.
 The API needs to be enabled and warning message boxes need to be disabled.

-Number of Users on an Agent

-To run large load tests you need more agents, rather than stronger agents.
-30 virtual users can be simulated on a 1GHZ/1GB machine.

-A 1GHz machine would normally be able to handle 100 users.
+Numbers of Users on an Agents: To run large load tests you need more agents, rather than stronger agents.
+Typically 20 virtual users can be simulated per machine.
+A normal desktop machine would usually be able to handle 100 users.
 This is not the case however.
 GDI resources begin to run out at that point.
 GDI is the Graphical Device Interface in Windows.
 When virtual users are simulated, each virtual user actually uses the SAPGUI client and therefore requires GDI resources for each control on the individual screens.
-So, theoretically it is possible to run more than 30 users, but tests and feedback have shown that Windows resource limitations appear beyond that point.
-Depending on the transactions that are executed (for example, number of controls on a screen) it may be possible to simulate more than 30 users.
+So, theoretically it is possible to run more than 20 users, but tests and feedback have shown that Windows resource limitations appear beyond that point.
+By distributing virtual users across more the one windows session on a Windows server OS, you can achieve much higher virtual user numbers, though.
+In the System Settings under Agents enable the setting Create multiple sessions and enter the user credentials required for session creation.